DavidescuOvidiu/Final-Project-IT-Factory/README.md

 **Risks**

-- the amountofman power might not be enouogh;
+- the amount of man power might not be enouogh;
 - the time needed in order to complet the project might expand;
 - financial risks;
 - the need of aditional maintenance needed;